grea09/color/article/article.md

 <div class="definition" name="Violation degree">
 The violation degree $v(p)$ of a plan $p$ is an indicator of the health of a partial plan.
-It is the sum of the number of flaws and the number of saviors in the plan.
+We note it $v(p) = \#flaws(p) + \#saviors(A_p)$.
+Said otherwise, it is the sum of the number of flaws and the number of saviors in the plan.
 </div>

 ### Healing process

 The healing method is to keep track of reversions in the algorithm by storing the partial plan and the unsatisfiable flaw each time a non deterministic choice fails.
 We note the set of these failed plans $F$.
 As the POP algorithm encounters a final failure, this auxiliary algorithm get invoked.
-The aim is to evaluate each backtracking partial plan to choose the best one.
+The aim is to evaluate each backtracked partial plan to choose the best one.

 Therefore, we add an order relation for $F$ noted
 $$\prec : p \prec q \iff v(p) < v(q) | \{p, q\} \subset F$$ <!-- FIXME necessary ? -->

 Once the POP algorithm fails completely, the soft failing algorithm can be invoked to heal the plan.
 It chooses the best plan $b | \forall p \in F, b \prec p$ to heal it.
 If two plans have the same violation degree, the algorithm chooses the first one to have happened.

-The healing process is similar to how POP works : we apply the healer of the flaw that caused the failure of the partial plan we chosen.
+The healing process is similar to how POP works: we apply the healer of the flaw that caused the failure of the partial plan we chosen.
 We empty the set $F$ to allow POP to iterate further since the flaw is resolved.
 The healing process can be done for each unsolved flaws as POP fails repeatedly.
 This ensures some interesting properties explained in the following section.

 # SODA POP and its properties {#soda}
 The combination of classical POP and all the auxiliary algorithms presented previously gives SODA POP algorithm detailed in Algorithm 6.
-In this section we will focus on the properties of SODA POP. <!--that can be achieved by combining them together.-->
+In this section, we will focus on the properties of SODA POP. <!--that can be achieved by combining them together.-->

 <div id="soda" class="algorithm" caption="SODA POP">
 \Function{soda}{Problem $P$}